-Whilst overall compliance levels were good, there continued to be variability in the quality of disclosures on individual requirements and not all the companies reviewed met the publication and data provision requirements (see further below).
+Overall compliance levels for the portfolio company disclosures were good.
+However, there continues to be variability in the quality of disclosures on individual requirements.
+Furthermore, a larger proportion of companies have not met the publication and data provision requirements (see further below).